The Shark of Wall Street · Dossier

 As the elevator doors closed, Cedric was still standing there, staring at the empty space where the nightmare had been.

-Sub-basement Seven • The Vault
+Sub-Basement Seven • The Vault

 The elevator doors didn’t open at the lobby.
 They didn’t open at the garage.